instructor-ai/instructor/docs/blog/posts/llama-cpp-python.md

 ## llama-cpp-python

-Recently llama-cpp-python has made support structured outputs via JSON schema available.
+Recently llama-cpp-python added support for structured outputs via JSON schema mode.
 This is a time-saving alternative to extensive prompt engineering and can be used to obtain structured outputs.

-In this example we'll cover a more advanced use case of by using `JSON_SCHEMA` mode to stream out partial models.
-To learn more partial streaming check out [partial streaming](../../concepts/partial.md).
+In this example we'll cover a more advanced use case of JSON_SCHEMA mode to stream out partial models.
+To learn more [partial streaming](https://github.com/jxnl/instructor/concepts/partial.md) check out partial streaming.

 ```python
 import llama_cpp